"A small team of A+ players can run circles around a giant team of B and C players." - Steve Jobs

 RoadWarrior Mobile

-RoadWarrior Mobile offers route optimization for couriers, delivery drivers, door-to-door salespeople,
+RoadWarrior Mobile offers route optimization for couriers, delivery drivers, door-to-door salespeople, or anyone with many stops along their route.

 RoadWarrior Teams

-and optimize fleet management.
-With the app, companies can easily keep track of their drivers and update routes in
+RoadWarrior Teams gives dispatchers a way to handle the complexities of rigorous, multi-stop routes and optimize fleet management.
+With the app, companies can easily keep track of their drivers and update routes in real-time.

-Creating a unified design
+Creating a Unified Design

 Our challenge was to come up with a design that felt familiar, but better and cleaner.
-And while we
+And while we freshened up and simplified some of RoadWarrior’s previous designs, we also built on their original concepts, fleshing out the style ideas they’d been aspiring to.

-inventory of each pattern component to account for any edge cases.
-We then created a set of unified UI patterns
+To reduce extraneous UI patterns and establish a more consolidated and robust vision, we first performed an inventory of each pattern component to account for any edge cases.
+We then created a set of unified UI patterns that could be used across both web and mobile apps, minimizing developer workload and maximizing the intuitiveness of the UX.

 FallCall